dcarley/coredns/GOVERNANCE.md

 should only be approved by a maintainer not associated or affiliated with the author(s) of the plugin.

+## CoreDNS and CNCF

+CoreDNS is a CNCF project.
+As such, CoreDNS might be involved in CNCF (or other CNCF projects) related marketing, events, or activities.
+Any maintainer could help driving the CoreDNS involvement, as long as she/he sends email to `maintainers@coredns.io` (or create a GitHub Pull Request) to call for participation from other maintainers.

 ## Code of Conduct

 The [CoreDNS Code of Conduct](CODE-OF-CONDUCT.md) is aligned with the CNCF Code of Conduct.